Working From Home: What Companies Have to Look Out For

 Work from home: Companies should create the conditions for safe working from home.
 On the one hand, the safety tips that we have presented above must be observed.
 On the other hand, the corporate culture must also be adapted to this.
-For example, some companies initially introduced the rule that employees had to take their laptops home with them every evening.
-This allowed employees to react to the situation on a daily basis and decide whether or not going to the office made sense.
+Some companies have already introduced the rule that computers must be taken home every evening.
+This allows employees to react to the occurrence of infection on a daily basis and decide whether it makes sense to go to the office or not.

-Try something new: From a large Internet company based in Ireland we have learned that test run with employees working at home was carried out.
+Trying something new: From a large Internet company based in Ireland we have learned about a test run with employees working at home was carried out in spring.
 For a few days, all employees had to work from home.
 Not out of medical necessity, but to test whether the systems would stand the test and whether productivity would suffer.
 It does not, by the way.
-Many companies now divide the employees into two groups.
-Every week or day, one group is working from home, the other in the office.
-Then they switch.
-This drastically reduces the number of contact persons and is a good option when it is absolutely not possible for a company to send everybody home.
+A company from Singapore divided the employees into two groups.
+Every week, one group is working from home, the other in the office.
+Then there is a change.
+This drastically reduces the number of contact persons.

 What does it Feel Like to Work From Home?

 The report from one of our contacts in Asia fits this picture.
-He has been working in his home office for a month - and is enjoying it to the fullest:
+At the time of our talk he has been working in his home office for four weeks - and enjoyed it to the fullest:

 Working from home can have negative effects if employees feel obliged to be available at all times.
 The work computer is maximum an arm's length away - why not quickly reply to a mail and finish writing a text.
 Possibly more people who are actually sick are working.
 This does not necessarily mean corona, but diseases with which you are no longer able to perform, such as colds, headaches or nausea.
 Management must set a good example to prevent employees from becoming burnt out.